jamespan/investors-blog/_columns/Investors_Corner/stock-market-correction-what-to-do-to-protect-portfolio.md

 --------------------------------------------

-It is all to easy to switch off and become disengaged from the market when a correction is underway.
+It is all too easy to switch off and become disengaged from the market when a correction is underway.
 This is a dangerous mistake because a market bottom can catch you unprepared.

 One should be keeping a close eye on the market and building a robust watchlist of top stocks.
 Look for names that are showing unusual [relative strength](https://www.investors.com/how-to-invest/investors-corner/relative-strength-line-is-a-simple-yet-effective-stock-indicator/).
 The fact a stock is holding up while the broader market is falling is often a good indicator that it is ready to show leadership when an uptrend inevitably resumes.